coffeefueld/ElvenTools/README.md

 </p>

 ### - Elven Pickaxe
 Made from elven steel, can be purchased from the wandering trader using gold and ruby or gold and emerald coins.
 There are two variations of the tool.
+Gives the player luck 2 when it is held or is in the inventory.

 **Fist Variation:** Has 8 attack damage and 1.2 attack speed
 <p align="center">